core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 As mentioned in {{enumeration}} and in {{bits}}, 'enumeration' and 'bits' are encoded as a CBOR text string data item (major type 3) when defined within a 'union' type.

-The following example shows the encoding of an 'ip-address' leaf schema node instance when set to "2001:db8:a0b:12f0::1".
+The following example shows the encoding of an 'ip-address' leaf representation node instance when set to "2001:db8:a0b:12f0::1".

 Definition example from {{RFC7317}}: